-Member recruitment and selection requirements are in CNCS's regulations at 45 CFR § 2522.210.
+Member recruitment and selection requirements are in CNCS's regulations at 45 CFR §§ 2522.210 and Part 2540.
 In addition, the grantee must ensure that the following procedures are followed:

 1. Notice to CNCS's National Service Trust.
-The grantee must notify CNCS's National Service Trust within 30 days of a member's selection for, completion of, suspension from, or release from, a term of service.
+The grantee must notify CNCS's National Service Trust, via the MyAmeriCorps Portal, within 30 days of a member's start of, completion of, suspension from, or release from, a term of service.
 Suspension of service is defined as an extended period during which the member is not serving, nor accumulating service hours or receiving AmeriCorps benefits.